short-d/craft/README.md

 - [ ] Generate shareable for a directory or a API
 - [ ] Create teams and add members
 - [ ] Share directories with in the team
+- [ ] Provide web hooks so that devs can do continuous delivery for their directory
 - [ ] Share directories to public
 - [ ] Search public directories